jiteshh15/Instagram-Account-Analysis/README.md

 📈📉 How to improve content strategy using data insights.

-Engagement Trends:

-📊 Engagement peaked in Q2, especially with tech tips and mobile-related content.

-📊 January to March had slower activity and growth.

 Recommendations

 🎯 Make more Reels with high-quality visuals, trending audio, and short, clear messages.

-✅ Mix static images with detailed captions and tech tutorials to keep followers interested.

-🔧 Try carousel posts with interactive designs like "Top 5 Gadgets of the Month."

 📊 Post unboxings, gadget reviews, and behind-the-scenes content to keep it real.